Your views are important to us: we’re always keen to hear your questions, comments and concerns. Here are a few ways you can express your views.

 We hold Parent/Teacher evenings twice a year, once in the autumn term and another in the spring.
 We encourage parents of all our pupils to keep in close contact with the school and parents are welcome to speak with the class teacher for a moment or two after school, longer discussions can be arranged within a day or two.
 These meetings can be arranged if you have specific concerns or would like to know more about how to support your child.

-As well as speaking to the class teacher, Mr Peters will provide you with an overview of your child’s learning (he is responsible for tracking the attainment and progress of all children in our school) as well as talk about ways to support you and your child.
-He treats all feedback sensitively and appropriately – your feedback is one of the ways we can keep getting better and better.
+As well as speaking to the class teacher, Mrs Kent will provide you with an overview of your child’s learning (she is responsible for tracking the attainment and progress of all children in our school) as well as talk about ways to support you and your child.
+She treats all feedback sensitively and appropriately – your feedback is one of the ways we can keep getting better and better.

 Don’t wait until the annual survey, though!
 If you’ve got some feedback for us, we’d like to hear from you.
 You could send us an email or a short note.
 Just inside the main school building, close to the school office, there’s a secure yellow box – any feedback you have (including comments left anonymously) can be left here.